 Be sure to prepare your new cloth diapers before you use them!
 Plus, read our article on washing cloth diapers here.

-And don't forget, most new cloth diapers will last through more than one child.
-If you buy new, you may be able to re-use your cloth diapers on your next baby, pass them onto a friend, or recoup some of your initial investment by selling them to another parent looking to buy used cloth diapers.
+investment by selling them to another parent looking to buy used cloth diapers.
 Yes, there is a strong resale market for good quality second-hand cloth diapers!

 Disclosure: The opinions expressed in this post are entirely my own, and your experience with the product may differ from mine.
 I only recommend products or services I use personally and believe will be good for my readers.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”
 For more information, see our Disclaimer and Copyright.